 The tomatoes are still ripening in my garden and I’ve been cooking and canning my own spaghetti sauce for the last week and a half.
 The latest batch of tomatoes wasn’t large enough to make a full canner of sauce, so I processed tomato juice and had some left over.
 I cooked the remaining juice on low overnight to make my own tomato paste and it came out great.
 It wasn’t enough to can, so I’m freezing it.
 But it made me think about trying a full batch of tomato paste that I could can for the winter.

 I started searching online to find out if it is safe to can tomato paste.
 I wondered if it is too thick to safely process.
 But I found this site that mentioned a recipe from the University of Georgia Cooperative Extension.
 They didn’t share the link, but a quick search led me to the article, Preserving Food: Canning Tomatoes and Tomato Products.
-At the top of page 9 they share a recipe for making and canning tomato paste.
+At the top of page 9, they share a recipe for making and canning tomato paste.
 If you wish to can your tomato paste, please check out their recipe and follow the directions listed.
 I haven’t tried this recipe yet, but I hope to soon.
-When I do, I’ll share my results with you.

 Here are the instructions I followed for my tomato paste…